What is the schedule for a typical day on the Adult Intensive Treatment Unit?

 How will the staff at Butler help me feel safe while in the hospital?

 Safety is our priority.
 To assist you in staying safe, the unit uses a checks system in which a staff member checks on you frequently throughout the day.
-Staff also ensures that the environment is safe through frequent unit safety checks.
+Staff also ensure that the environment is safe through frequent unit safety checks.
 Staff are always available to talk about any safety concerns you have.

 How long will I stay?